LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

     return fragments;
 }

 void NonDeterministicFiniteAutomation::compile(vector<int> pattern_)
 {
-    /* convert a numerical sequence such as (a, b, ..) to the following regex: e.g. (1,5,3) -> ([23]*)([13]){1}([12]+)([13]){5}([12]+)([13]){3}([12]+)([23]*) */
+    /* convert a numerical sequence such as (a, b, ..) to regex. e.g. (1,5,3) -> ([23]*)([13]){1}([12]+)([13]){5}([12]+)([13]){3}([12]+)([23]*) */

     //reset